RayAnd/voysis-android/README.md

     }

     override fun recordingFinished(reason: FinishedReason) {
         //Optional: called when recording stops.
-Includes fnishedReason enum.
+Includes finishedReason enum.
     }

     override fun audioData(buffer: ByteBuffer) {
-        //Optional: returns audio data to the user that can be used for dynamic animations analytics etc.
+        //Optional: returns audio data to the user that can be used generating for dynamic animations, analytics etc.
     }
 }